Old Dominion Freight Line Green Card Visa Sponsorship Jobs USA

 Experience:

-- Must have the ability to read, write, speak English and perform simple mathematical calculations with general mental abilities to handle receipts, read maps, road signs, maintain logs, etc.
+- Must have the ability to read, write speak English, and perform simple mathematical calculations with mental ability to handle receipts, read maps, road signs, maintain logs, etc.

-- Must have the ability to operate hand held tablets when required.
+- Must have the ability to properly operate hand held mini-computer when required.

 - Must have working knowledge of vehicle safety and control systems.